-Keep Media Green was formed in 2018 to preserve and protect the 45-acre green belt at the western edge of Media Borough, comprised of Glen Providence Park and the adjacent tract
+Keep Media Green was founded in February of 2019 to preserve and protect the 45-acre green belt at the western edge of Media Borough, comprised of Glen Providence Park and the adjacent tract

 where Broomall's Lake Country Club (BLCC) operates.